thomasafroo/RISC-Machine-Project/README.md

 Important: viewers should be aware of the Academic Integrity Policy for CPEN 211.

-Currently, the datapath is fully functional.
+Currently, the datapath is fully functional and a finite state machine controller is in development.

 ## Elements of the Datapath
 * Register file containing eight 16-bit registers with read/write functionality